Iván Hurtado

 Iván Jacinto Hurtado Angulo (born 16 August 1974) is an Ecuadorian politician and former professional footballer who played as a centre back.

-With 168 international appearances for Ecuador between 1992 and 2014, he was the most capped South American male footballer of all time before Lionel Messi overtook him during the 2022 FIFA World Cup, and the 17th-most-capped male international footballer.
+Hurtado participated at six Copa Américas and two FIFA World Cups.
+With 168 international appearances for Ecuador between 1992 and 2014, he is considered one of the best Ecuadorian players of all time and was the most capped South American male footballer until Lionel Messi overtook him during the 2022 FIFA World Cup.
+He is also the 17th-most-capped male international footballer.

+In 2013, Hurtado entered politics and was elected to the National Assembly for the PAIS Alliance.

 Club career

 Hurtado started his career with the small club of his hometown, Esmeraldas Petrolero, at the age of 16.
 A year later he moved on to one of Ecuador's biggest clubs in Guayaquil, Emelec, and had two stellar seasons, including two championships with the club, in one of them he scored the championship goal with a free kick he executed.

 His excellent play warranted a switch to the Mexican leagues where he even further developed his defending techniques and his intelligent reading of the game.
 Ivan made a big impact in his first club, Celaya, where he led them to the Mexican league finals.
 He then moved to Tigres.
 He then moved on to the La Liga in Spain playing for Real Murcia.

 After a mostly successful spell with Pachuca in Primera División de México, he moved on to Al Arabi in the Qatari League, impressing many over there.

 After the FIFA World Cup in Germany, where Hurtado shone, it was reported that high-profile clubs such as English Premier League's Wigan Athletic, and Spanish La Liga's Recreativo Huelva and Villarreal were highly interested in him.
-However none of these rumors were accurate, and after spending six more months with Al Arabi, Hurtado moved to Colombia where he played for Atlético Nacional, he led the defence of the team, becoming captain in the back-to-back titles in 2007.
+However, none of these rumors were accurate, and after spending six more months with Al Arabi, Hurtado moved to Colombia where he played for Atlético Nacional, he led the defence of the team, becoming captain in the back-to-back titles in 2007.
 In mid-2009, he returned to Deportivo Quito for the remainder of their season.

 In 2011, he returned to play for Barcelona SC for one year, then he finished his career with Grecia in 2012.